sustglobal/dev-center/jekyll/_docs/reporting/dataset-guide.md

 #### Interpretation of YYYY column
 The values in these columns show the median projected annual Wildfire Susceptibility values for a specific asset under the [Strong Mitigation] scenario.

 For example, Asset X has a wildfire probability risk projection value of [0.05] in [Jan, 2023].
-This means that in the year [2023], we project a [5]% probability of a wildfire occurring within 1km of the asset under the [Strong Mitigation] scenario.
+This means that in the year [2023], we project a [5]% probability of a wildfire occurring at the asset under the [Strong Mitigation] scenario.

 ### Forward looking flood risk datasets